 - Write 5 things you want for the next day each evening and list them in order of priority.

 - Create blocks of time (90 minutes blocks).

 - Track your time.
 Take a look at how you currently use your time by tracking your daily activities.

 - Do the unpleasant things first.

 - Stop being busy and go for results.

 - Lack of information for completing a task.

-Will you insist on the excuse that you have no time or will you start making time with one little thing at a time and experience the change for yourself?
+Will you insist on the excuse that you have no time, or will you start making time with one little thing at a time and experience the change for yourself?

 Write down 5 things you will start doing NOW!

-Taken from my book “30 Days – change your habits, change your life” which on one beautiful day in March 2015 was downloaded on Amazon 36.842 times in 24 hours while on a Kindle Promotion and changed my life forever 🙂
+Taken from my book “30 Days – change your habits, change your life,” which, on one beautiful day in March 2015, was downloaded on Amazon 36.842 times in 24 hours while on a Kindle Promotion and changed my life forever 🙂